ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 On top of that, such assemblages become their own components that can be stuck together just as easily.
 This composability scales up regardless of the size of the components.

-Over the years we have encountered numerous roadblocks to this goal.
+Over the years, we have encountered numerous roadblocks to this goal.

 ## Goto Considered Harmful

-[Djikstra’s 1968 note](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) had quite an impact on the programming community, which at the time consisted largely of assembly-language programmers.
+[Dijkstra's 1968 note](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) had quite an impact on the programming community, which at the time consisted largely of assembly-language programmers.
 For these, the goto statement was foundational, and denigrating it was a shock.
 Although he never explicitly mentioned functions in his note, the effect was to push programmers towards functions.
 [The creator of Structured Concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) provides a clear description of this.